-From there they picked up Harry's cauldron, a set of scales, and a collapsible brass telescope.
+From the Apothecary they went to Wiseacre's Wizarding Equipment, where they picked up a set of scales and a collapsible brass telescope.
+In Potage's Cauldron Shop, he bought a size 2 in pewter.
 When there was nothing left to buy, they returned to the brick wall that led out of Diagon Alley.
 The large man reached into his shaggy overcoat and pulled out an envelope.
 He handed it to Harry.

 "That 'ere's yer ticket fer the Hogwarts Express.
-It leaves at 'leven o'clock from King's Cross station.
+It leaves at 'leven o'clock from King's Cross station on the first o' September.
 All the information is on the ticket.
 Now let's get yeh a train back home."